TThe Girl in the Pink Dress, a novel

-Malone Ridge is my new upmarket contemporary work-in-progress about family and relationships.
-Eve has had a full life at age sixty, from growing up poor in rural West Virginia to the glamor of the art world and even professional sports.
+The Girl in the Pink Dress is my new upmarket contemporary work-in-progress about family and relationships.
+Eve has had a full life at age sixty, growing up poor in rural West Virginia to the glamor of the art world and a tour as a professional athlete.
 A series of events send her on a journey to discover family, friendship, and love.

 "Thank you, Baker.
 Today was magical."
 Eve kissed his cheek as they stepped from the ride and walked to the Metro station.
 She didn’t flinch when he reached for her hand, enjoying his touch.
 She slept on the short ride back, her head on his shoulder.
 The two exited at King Street, following the throng of commuters onto the brick-lined street.

 Eve smiled at Baker when she saw the flash of color from a woman's sundress.
 The dress was the same faded pink she’d worn only hours before.
 Baker saw her, too, nodding towards the painting come to life beside them in the crush from the Metro, visible one second, hidden by crush of bodies the next.
 Eve and the woman were almost the same height, skin color, even hair style.
 She held a Starbucks cup like many of the commuters.
 Eve noticed a slight tremor as she put her foot down in worn sneakers that didn’t match her dress.
 She almost stumbled, one foot dragging.
 On closer inspection, she had little muscle tone in her legs and the pattern on her dress seemed strange.
 Eve realized in the blink of an eye that the faint patterns were stains, filth and dirt on her skin and the fabric, a dress slept in on a bench, in a box, the back of a car.
 Her arms and legs were smeared with something the color of foundation.
 She had bruises.
 Their eyes met, hers glassed over, her pupils dilated.
 She looked through Eve, thrusting out her cup that jangled with change.